WhiteMarine16/WhiteMarine16/README.md

 - 🌱
 - 👯
 - 🤔
-- 💬 Ask me about Python
+- 💬 Ask me about
 - 📫
 - ⚡ Fun fact: